pattywan234/Human-Activity-Recognition-HAR/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## Reference
-- LSTM model based on .[TensorFlow on Android for Human Activity Recognition with LSTMs].(https://github.com/curiousily/TensorFlow-on-Android-for-Human-Activity-Recognition-with-LSTMs)
+- LSTM model based on [TensorFlow on Android for Human Activity Recognition with LSTMs](https://github.com/curiousily/TensorFlow-on-Android-for-Human-Activity-Recognition-with-LSTMs)
-- CNN model based on .[Human Activity Recognition using CNN in Keras].(https://github.com/Shahnawax/HAR-CNN-Keras)
+- CNN model based on [Human Activity Recognition using CNN in Keras](https://github.com/Shahnawax/HAR-CNN-Keras)